top of page

 Cross by James Patterson

-Alex Cross was originally published as Cross, but has been recently reissued to tie-in with the movie of the same name.
-It is number twelve in the 20 books series, and so I find the characters at an earlier place than previously reviewed Cross Fire.
+Alex Cross was originally published as Cross, but has been reissued as a movie tie-in.
+It is number twelve in the 33 book series, and so I find the characters at an earlier place than previously reviewed Cross Fire.

 This has a very different tone than the later Cross Fire.
 I can see why they picked this as the novel to base the movie on.
 The action is more graphic, the hero disillusioned, and the maniacal sociopathic killer just a little over the top.
-The Butcher is ruthless, running around with his scalpel and taking pictures of his victims with a Polaroid (I guess you could still find Instamatic film?) and the novel is packed with action.
+The Butcher is ruthless, running around with his scalpel and taking pictures of his victims with a Polaroid, and the novel is packed with action.

-I was glad to read the lighter, character driven Cross Fire first.
-There is more with his partner John Sampson in this novel, played by Ed Burns in the film.
-I liked his character as well, and I can see how any of these could be spun off into headlining their own novels.
-Sampson does tell Alex in the end what really happened to Maria and how he dealt with it.
-The Michael Sullivan story is also wrapped up nicely.
-His grandmother Nana Mama has some great scenes as she attempts to put her foot down with Alex rejoining the force.
+I was glad to read the lighter, character-driven Cross Fire first.
+There is more with his partner John Sampson in this novel.
+I can see how any of these characters could be spun off into their own novels.
+Alex discovers what happened to Maria, and the Michael Sullivan story is wrapped up.

-In his spare time, Alex sits down to watch The Diary Of A Mad Black Woman, which is funny with the star of Diary Tyler Perry playing Alex in the movie.
+In his spare time, Alex sits down to watch The Diary of a Mad Black Woman, which is interesting with the star of Diary, Tyler Perry, playing Alex in the movie.

 2008 / Paperback / 416 pages